google/lovefield/docs/dd/02_data_store.md

   the payload as string before storing them.
 This is done so because of way greater performance in Chrome (tested on v39.0.2171.36) for large JSON objects.

+### 2.7 WebSQL Experiment

+As of August, 2015, tests show that Lovefield's IndexedDB backstore could not be run on Safari 8 or Safari 9 beta.
+Safari simply throws mysterious DOM errors that did not happen on IE, Firefox and Chrome.
+This had been reported to WebKit/Apple but there's no word about ETA of fix.

+A WebSQL-based back store is created to fill this gap.
+The WebSQL backstore shall be considered a gap-stopping patch and will be removed as soon as Apple fixes IndexedDB bugs in Safari.